-If you would like to register an invention or apply for patent, or if you require information on legal issues and contracts, or funding and financing options, we would be pleased to hear from you.
+Would you like to register an invention or apply for a patent?
+Do you require information on legal issues, contracts, or funding and financing options?
+We are happy to help you.

-The HZDR has a lot to offer – and a wide range of ideas, inventions, technologies and processes are developed at our research center.
-We are pleased to be able to work with industrial partners to create innovative products.
+The HZDR has a lot to offer – a wide range of ideas, inventions, technologies and processes are developed at our research center.
+We are happy to work together with industrial partners to create innovative products.

 How can the transfer of knowledge and technology be funded, and what programs are available for this purpose?
 Find the right form of funding for your R&D project.

-Selected technology-transfer highlights and successful spin-offs from the HZDR are clear evidence of successful transfers of knowledge and technologies.
+Selected transfer highlights and thriving spin-offs from the HZDR are clear evidence of our successful transfer of knowledge and technologies.

 In order to fulfil its societal remit and its mission as stated in the charter, one of the HZDR's aims is to optimize the transfer of its research findings to the economy and society.

 Alumni Engagement in Technology Transfer

 The Helmholtz-Zentrum Dresden-Rossendorf and the Karlsruhe Institute of Technology (KIT) are jointly exploring new avenues of technology transfer.